Tattoo Meaning

 Bronze statue of the she-wolf suckling the infant Romulus and Remus, the Capitoline Wolf, Capitoline Museums, Rome.

-The Capitoline Wolf, Capitoline Museums, Rome — the most famous wolf symbol in Western art.
+The Capitoline Wolf, Capitoline Museums, Rome, the most famous wolf symbol in Western art.
 Wolf tattoos most commonly mean loyalty, family, and pack instinct in contemporary American tattoo culture, a meaning synthesized by Ted Andrews in Animal-Speak (1993).
 The neo-traditional and Japanese irezumi wolf traditions are their own separate lineages.
-Capitoline Wolf (Lupa Capitolina), Capitoline Museums, Rome.
-Public domain via Wikimedia Commons.
+Photograph by Wilfredor.
+CC0 via Wikimedia Commons.

 Wolf tattoos most commonly mean loyalty, family, teaching, and pack-instinct.
 That reading descends from Ted Andrews's 1993 Animal Speak synthesis filtered through twenty-first-century American tattoo culture.
-Specific tattoo-style contexts are worth knowing: neo-traditional American wolves (bold outlines, limited palette, Sailor Jerry aesthetic) developed in the 20th century; Japanese irezumi wolves (ōkami, 狼) appear in Edo-period woodblock-derived body-suit designs, particularly for the Japanese wolf (Canis lupus hodophilax, extinct since 1905); Native-American-inspired wolf tattoos raise cultural-appropriation concerns (see our cultural-position page and wolf page).
+Specific tattoo-style contexts: neo-traditional American wolves (bold outlines, limited palette, Sailor Jerry aesthetic); Japanese irezumi ōkami (狼) in Edo-period woodblock-derived body-suit designs, particularly for the Japanese wolf (Canis lupus hodophilax, extinct since 1905); Norse Fenrir and Geri-Freki imagery; and Native-American-inspired designs (which raise cultural-appropriation concerns depending on design elements and artist connection).

 Frequently asked